Glycolic acid serum is readily becoming the most cult-favorite acid that is secretly transformative in skincare routines around the world.

 Myth 2: You Can’t Use Glycolic Acid in Summer

-You can — just be religious about sunscreen use.
-SPF 30 or higher is non-negotiable.
+You can – be religious about sunscreen use SPF 30 or more is not negotiable.

 Myth 3: It’s Not for Sensitive Skin